-It can be hard to accurately assess a company’s culture and—by extension—its stance on mental health and wellness from the outside.
-But there are a few signs that can tip you off to whether a company offers a mentally fit employee experience.
+It can be hard to accurately assess, from the outside, a company’s culture and—by extension—its stance on mental health and wellness.
+But a few signs can tip you off to whether a company offers a mentally fit employee experience.

 In this post, we explore what to look for when considering a potential employer and what to keep an eye out for before, during, and after interviews.